xcart/xcart-docs/_pages/kb_en/modules/facebook_ads_and_instagram_ads/facebook_feed.md

 2. If you do not have a Facebook account yet, you can create it at [https://www.facebook.com/business](https://www.facebook.com/business).
 {% endnote %}

+The Facebook Ads & Instagram Ads addon allows you to upload your product catalog to Facebook and then use this catalog to promote (NOT sell) goods via ads in both Facebook and Instagram.
+Catalog uploading is done with the help of a product feed generation in X-Cart.

 {% toc %}

 ## Product Feed Generation

-Once the addon is {% link "set up" ref_7fTH58sR %} you can proceed to the product feed generation.
+Once the Facebook Ads & Instagram Ads addon is installed and {% link "configured" ref_7fTH58sR %} you can proceed to the product feed generation.

-The Facebook Ads & Instagram Ads addon adds a new setting - **Add to Facebook product feed** - to each of the products in your store's catalog.
+The Facebook Ads & Instagram Ads addon activates a new setting **Add to Facebook product feed** for each of the products in your store's catalog.
 You will find it in the **Marketing** section of the product details page.
 ![540-add-product-feed.png]({{site.baseurl}}/attachments/ref_7fTH58sR/540-add-product-feed.png)

-This setting is enabled by default, that means that all the products with the setting **Add to Facebook product feed** enabled will be added to the product feed and uploaded to your Facebook Catalog automatically.
+This setting is enabled by default, that means that all the products with the setting **Add to Facebook product feed** put on will be added to the product feed and uploaded to your Facebook Catalog automatically.
 If you want to exclude any of the products from being added to your Facebook feed make sure you disable the **Add to Facebook product feed** setting for this product beforehand.

 To generate a feed:

-1. Open the Facebook Ads and Instagram Ads settings page in your store's Admin area: **Marketing** > **Facebook Ads & Instagram Ads** (in X-Cart 5.3.x and earlier the section name is **Sales Channels**) and click the **Generate Product Feed** button to get a link for uploading the product feed to your Facebook Catalog.
+1. On the Facebook Ads and Instagram Ads settings page in your store's Admin area (**Marketing** -> **Facebook Ads & Instagram Ads** (in X-Cart 5.3.x and earlier the section name is **Sales Channels**)), click the **Generate Product Feed** button to get a link for uploading a product feed to your Facebook Catalog.

    <div class="ui stackable two column grid">
      <div class="column" markdown="span"><b>X-Cart 5.3.x and earlier</b>![generate-feed-new.png]({{site.baseurl}}/attachments/ref_LA0TBHEA/generate-feed-new.png)</div>
      <div class="column" markdown="span"><b>X-Cart 5.4.x</b>![540-generate-feed.png]({{site.baseurl}}/attachments/ref_1LQyHRCO/540-generate-feed.png)</div>